chat icon

 Try to position your phone or yourself differently

 If you’re unwilling or unable to switch networks or phones, you might be able to manage the issue with a few, simple workarounds.
 First, try making calls from a slightly different location.
 Believe it or not, even moving a few feet away from where you commonly make and take calls can have a huge effect on T-Mobile’s “no signal” problems.
-Windows, ceilings, and thick walls can all drag your signal down, particularly in more modern buildings that make heavy use of Low-E glass and dense concrete, as well as fluffy insulation — all of it can negatively affect your signal.
+Windows, ceilings, and thick walls can all drag your signal down, particularly in more modern buildings that make heavy use of Low-E glass and dense concrete, as well as fluffy insulation — all of which can negatively affect your signal.

 Give Wi-Fi calling a shot